 - Learned Michigan Tech and the Michigan Tech Fund received a clean report from their external auditor, Andrews Hooper Pavlik.
 A clean audit indicates the financial stability of the University.

 - Was informed that six Michigan Tech labs have volunteered to host researchers displaced by recent hurricanes.
-They include David Shonnard, Chemical Engineering; Rudy Luck, Chemistry; Myounghoon "Philart" Jeon, Cognitive & Learning Sciences; Paul Sanders, Materials Science & Engineering; Zhangping You, Civil & Environmental Engineering; and Guy Meadows, Great Lakes Research Center.
+They include David Shonnard, Chemical Engineering; Rudy Luck, Chemistry; Myounghoon "Philart" Jeon, Cognitive & Learning Sciences; Paul Sanders, Materials Science & Engineering; Zhanping You, Civil & Environmental Engineering; and Guy Meadows, Great Lakes Research Center.

 - Heard a report on the progress of the presidential search.